wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # tokenize using whitespace as the delimiter
    ws_tok.tokenize(test_string)

-Thus, once you have created the tokenizer, you can use the **tokenize** method to tokenize the two input strings **x** and **y**.
+Thus, once you have created the tokenizer, you can use the **tokenize** method to tokenize the two input strings **x** and **y** (see more in Step 4 below).

 4. Creating a Similarity Measure Object and Using It to Compute a Similarity Score
 -----------------------------------------------------------------------------------
-py_stringmatching currently provides 14 different similarity measures (with plan to add more).
-To use a similarity measure, you first need to create a similarity measure object, as illustrated by the following examples:
+Recall that in Step 1 you have selected a similarity measure (e.g., Jaccard, Levenshtein).
+In this step you start by creating a similarity measure object of the selected type, as illustrated by these examples:

 .. ipython:: python

    # create a Jaccard similarity measure object